TonyHill26/LevelUp/content/home/welcome.md

 **An ambitious access programme**

 The participating university departments are supported, and guided, by their Hub.
 The Hub is  led by a learned society or a deputising university.
-In Maths, three learned societies (LMS, IMA, EMS) play a dominant role.
+In Maths, three learned societies (LMS, IMA, RSS) have collaborated to build the programme.
 For Science, the lead responsibility is taken by a university - Birmingham/IOP (Physics) and Durham/RSC (Chemistry).

 **For all universities in England and Wales**